Feemiror/TPC/README.md

       -f, --floatprecision  compare floats using numpy.isclose function
 ```
 #### Input file
-Library support csv and json data input.
-I've made an assumption that json data will look like one exported from an API provided in tasks constrains.
+Library supports csv and json data input.
+I've made an assumption that json data will look like one exported from an API provided in task's constrains.

 #### Columns
 You can specify columns you want to analyze.
 To do so, provide comma-separated columns names after -c/--columns flag: